We Raise our Doodle Puppies to be Smart and Affectionate

 While you’re waiting for your puppy to come home, you’ll get to see where and how it’s being raised.
+Whether it’s an AussieDoodle, a BerneDoodle, or a SheepaDoodle, our stanrds for raising puppies in our homes is the same.

 When AwesomeDoodle started, our goal was to be the best Aussie Doodle Breeder in the USA.